The Best Time to Visit the Farm

 Second English Lavender Bloom

-Although the French lavender bloom is by far the most impressive, there is a very small third bloom.
+Although the French lavender bloom is by far the most impressive, there is a very small third bloom that is just enough for fresh bunches.
 The third bloom comes in late summer/early fall when some of our English lavender comes into flower for a second time.
 Its second bloom is even smaller than the first and not all varieties bloom twice.
 We harvest this lavender for fresh bunches very soon after it blossoms.